evidentlyai/evidently/docs/book/tests-and-reports/column-mapping.md

 column_mapping.categorical_features = ['season', 'holiday'] #list of categorical features
 ```

-Why map them: the column types affect some of the tests, metrics and visualizations.
-For example, the drift algorithm selects a statistical test based on the column type and ignores DateTime features.
+{% hint style="info" %} **Why map them:** the column types affect some of the tests, metrics and visualizations.
+For example, the [drift algorithm](../reference/drift-algorithm.md) selects a statistical test based on the column type and ignores DateTime features.
 Some of the data quality visualizations are different for specific feature types.
-Some of the tests (e.g. on value ranges) only considers numeral columns, etc.
+Some of the tests (e.g. on value ranges) only considers numeral columns, etc.{% endhint %}

 **NOTE: Column names in Probabilistic Classification**